-For Temporary Accommodations, housing isn’t just our business, it’s our passion.
-While we work to put disaster victims in housing every day, we make an effort to address those who are even less fortunate in our community.
+For Temporary Accommodations, headquartered in Atlanta, GA, housing isn’t just our business, it’s our passion.
+While we work to put disaster victims in the perfect temporary house every day, we make an effort to address those who are even less fortunate in our community.

 After a tornado, hurricane, or other severe storm, you and your family will be likely overwhelmed by the